Stacey-bee/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 File 6-puts2.c includes a function that prints every other character of a string, starting with the first character.
 File 7-puts_half.c includes a function that prints half of a string, followed by a new line.
 File 8-print_array.c includes  a function that prints n elements of an array of integers, followed by a new line.
+File 9-strcpy.c includes a function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest.